 To understand the impact of this test, EcoSafe engaged a third-party research company to create and conduct a survey of the residents to keep track of participation and overall results from the haulers.
 This was conducted throughout the course of the pilot as four buildings were chosen throughout San Francisco to ensure successful rollout of the food scraps collection program.

 Based on a third-party survey, it was found that:

 - Recycling participation rates increased from less than 50% to more than 80% in all four buildings.

-- Residents said flyers from building managers are most helpful.
+- Residents said informational flyers from building managers are most helpful.

 - Residents strongly preferred the EcoSafe MultiRes® program compared to previous food scrap collection approaches.